gdetor/autoencoders_for_time_series/README.md

-# Autoencoder for time series
+# Autoencoders for time series

-This repository provides a collection of autoencoders (AEs) for time series data sets.
-All the autoencoders here are implemented in Python and Pytorch.
+This repository provides a collection of autoencoders (AEs) and Variational AEs for time series data sets implemented in Pytorch.
+Autoencoders have several applications the time series field, such as
+  - classification [1]
-It is known that AEs can be used in time series classification [1], anomaly detection [2], and time series prediction [3].
+  - anomaly detection [2],
+  - and time series prediction [3].

 ### Available Autoencoders